 The public consultation for the Waste and Resource Recovery Bill 2021 was completed in March 2021.
 This process involved a public notice in the three main Tasmanian daily newspapers, publication of the draft Bill and associated papers on the website; generic letters sent to a range of stakeholders advising them that a public consultation period was now open and inviting their submission; targeted discussions with stakeholders; and visits to the three regions and King Island to explain the Bill to interested councils.

-The Tasmanian Government has also received specific advice from the Local Government Association of Tasmania, and values the input received from remote area councils.
+The Tasmanian Government has also received specific advice from the Local Government Association of Tasmania, and valued the input received from remote area councils.

-There has been consultation with Charitable Recycling Australia (TAS), Tasmanian Farmers and Graziers Association, Housing Industry Australia, and the Regional Waste Management groups, recognising the importance of sectors and regional areas (including the Islands) who are impacted in unique ways.
+Charitable Recycling Australia (TAS), Tasmanian Farmers and Graziers Association, Housing Industry Australia, and the Regional Waste Management groups were also consulted, recognising the importance of sectors and regional areas (including the Islands) that are impacted in unique ways.

-Targeted consultation with various industry groups and sectors has continued throughout implementation of the landfill levy, particularly during the development of the Regulations.
-This includes discussion with affected landfill and resource recovery facility operators around the specific implementation issues that may arise through the Bill and draft Regulations.
-A public consultation period will also be held on the draft Regulations.
+Public consultation was also held for the Regulations, as well as targeted consultation with various industry groups and sectors throughout implementation of the landfill levy.
+This included discussions with landfill and resource recovery facility operators around the specific implementation issues that may arise through the Act and Regulations.

 What consideration has been given to charities?

 Charities and not-for-profit businesses that receive donations of goods from the public for repurposing and recycling play an important role in the circular economy and will be able to apply for grants programs offered by the Waste and Resource Recovery Board.

 Receiving donations from the public makes them vulnerable to having waste dumped at their premises.
 There is also residual waste from their operations, such as donations that are unusable or not fit for purpose.